 Therapeutic education aims to help patients and their families to acquire and maintain the skills that they need to best manage their lives with a chronic disease and improve their quality of life.

 The badge

-wears a badge that will them.
-Don't hesitate to ask for their name and job
+wears a badge that will allow you to identify them.
+Don't hesitate to ask for their name and job title.

-MULLER Sandra

-Maternity (hospitalisation)
+MULLER Sandra Maternity (hospitalisation)